Skip to content

 800G Spine Critical

-B200 nodes at 6.4 Tb/s per node require 800G spine to maintain non-blocking ratios
+Blackwell-class nodes with 800G NICs (up to 6.4 Tb/s per node) require 800G spine to maintain non-blocking ratios

 Large language model training uses data parallelism and tensor parallelism across hundreds or thousands of GPUs.
 At the end of each training step, every GPU must exchange gradient data with every other GPU in its communication group using collective operations like all-reduce.
 This creates a synchronization barrier: the fastest GPU waits for the slowest, and the slowest is almost always the one whose gradient data has to traverse the most congested network path.

 A non-blocking fabric means the network can sustain full bisection bandwidth — every port can send at line rate simultaneously without any port being starved.
-In a leaf-spine topology, this requires enough spine bandwidth to match the total leaf uplink capacity.
-With 400G leaf uplinks, 400G spines were sufficient.
-With B200 Blackwell nodes pushing 6.4 Tb/s of network traffic per node (8×800G NICs), the spine tier must be 800G to maintain non-blocking ratios.
+With Blackwell-class nodes (B300 / GB300 NVL72) using 8x ConnectX-8 800G SuperNICs and pushing up to 6.4 Tb/s of network traffic per node, the spine tier must be 800G to maintain non-blocking ratios.

 Non-Blocking Definition: Full bisection bandwidth — every port can send at line rate simultaneously without any port being starved.
 This is the minimum fabric requirement for efficient all-reduce operations at scale.
 Oversubscription at the spine tier creates the congestion that degrades GPU utilization.

 This is the shortest hop, typically under 3 meters.
-DAC (Direct Attach Copper) or ACC (Active Copper Cable) delivers the lowest possible latency because there is no optical conversion — just copper carrying the electrical signal directly.
-For runs between 3–30 meters, AOC (Active Optical Cable) or AEC (Active Electrical Cable) provides the reach without the cable bulk of passive copper at those distances.
+DAC (Direct Attach Copper) or ACC (Active Copper Cable) delivers the lowest possible latency because there is no optical conversion step.
+For runs between 3–30 meters, AEC (Active Electrical Cable) or AOC (Active Optical Cable) provides the reach without the cable bulk of passive copper at those distances.

 Under 3m: DAC or ACC

-• No optical conversion — lowest possible latency (<5 ns)
+• No optical conversion — lowest latency in the interconnect stack (tens of nanoseconds)

-• ACC: active copper with retimer, extends reach to 5m
+• ACC: active copper with analog signal conditioning, extends reach to ~5m

 • Standard for server-to-ToR connections in dense GPU pods

-• Both eliminate cable bulk of passive copper at these distances
+• Both eliminate the cable bulk of passive copper at these distances

 • AOC preferred for high-density racks — thin cable improves airflow

 These links are typically 30–300 meters, requiring single-mode fiber optics.
-800G DR8 transceivers over OS2 fiber with MPO-16 connectors are the standard for this tier.
+800G DR8 transceivers over OS2 fiber — terminated with either a single MPO-16 APC or dual MPO-12 APC connectors depending on the module variant — are the standard for this tier.
 This is where the 800G investment has the highest impact: each spine port serves multiple leaf uplinks, so upgrading spine links from 400G to 800G doubles the available bisection bandwidth without adding more physical spine switches.

 800G DR8 — Leaf-to-Spine Standard